pongasoft/emscripten-glfw/docs/Usage.md

 > If you want to disable joystick support entirely (and save some resources), you can use the `disableJoystick=true`
 > option if you use the port (or set the `EMSCRIPTEN_GLFW3_DISABLE_JOYSTICK` compilation define).

-The mapping returned by this API (as defined [here](https://w3c.github.io/gamepad/#remapping)), is represented by this
+This [image](https://w3c.github.io/gamepad/#remapping), represents the mapping returned by this API (as defined here):
-image:

 ![Gamepad Mapping](standard_gamepad.svg)